Poulpes/search_test/README.md

 Apart from implementing this minimum product, there's no specific requirements:
 - you're free to go for a monolith or an api/client architecture
 - the backend code can be in ruby, python, js with your framework of choices
-- the publications should be seeded in a mini database
+- the [10K publications](https://github.com/Poulpes/search_test/files/7239136/publications_dump.csv) should be seeded in a mini database
 - the frontend must be in React.js but you're free to pickup a "framework" if you want
 - Regarding the UX/UI, you're free.
 Don't lose 10h to chose a font but try to deliver a clear, simple and nice interface.
 You can chose an UI Libray or come up with your own set of components

-Ressources: You'll find here a CSV file with [10K instagram publications](https://github.com/Poulpes/search_test/files/7239136/publications_dump.csv) to seed in your app.

 In terms of deliverable, you're free, again.
 The minimum requirements are:
 - we should be able to check/use the product on a given "production" url